 How long do dental implants last?

 Dental implants last many years with the right care and maintenance.
-Implants are durable because they are made of titanium posts that are capped off by porcelain ceramic dental crowns.
+Implants are durable because they contain titanium posts that dentists cap off with porcelain ceramic dental crowns.
 They also help ensure that dental bridges and dentures last for many years.

 Can I add dental implants to my dental bridge or dentures?